The Mysterious West

-The Mysterious West is a 1994 anthology edited by Tony Hillerman and published by HarperTorch (an imprint of HarperCollins).
+The Mysterious West is a 1994 anthology edited by Tony Hillerman and published by HarperTorch.
 The book went on to win the Anthony Award for Best Short Story Collection in 1995.

 Development of anthology

 Hillerman selected twenty short mystery stories about the American West, by twenty different Western authors.
 The stories are set in a variety of locations, from Berkeley, California and Las Vegas, Nevada to the Alaskan bush.